 However the NHS’s level of support is not as comprehensive as what was offered in these prior studies.
 For instance the King’s College study provided participants with weekly calls to offer encouragement and guidance.
 These calls lasted for around one hour.
 Participants received around eight of these calls throughout the study.

-If you suffer from a mental health disorder then why not seek professional treatment?
-Ocean Recovery Centre offers personalised mental health treatment at our rehab centres in Blackpool and Watford.
-Contact Ocean Recovery Centre today on 0203 389 8799 and one of our qualified counsellors will walk you through your treatment options.
+Contact Ocean Recovery Centre today and one of our qualified counsellors will walk you through your treatment options.

 John is one UK’s leading professionals in the addiction recovery industry.
 Pioneering new treatment techniques such as NAD+ and ongoing research into new therapy techniques such as systematic laser therapy, John is committed to providing the very best treatment for people throughout the UK and Europe.
 During his extremely busy schedule, John likes to regularly update our blog section with the latest news and trends in the industry to keep visitors to our site as well informed as possible on everything related to addiction treatment.

 Request A CallbackEnter your phone number and a member of our team will call you back to discuss your recovery.

 Download Our Brochure

 For more information about the addiction services that Ocean Recovery offer, download our brochure.Download our brochure